Holding an event?

-You may require a licence for your event if it includes the sale or supply of alcohol, the provision of late night refreshment or regulated entertainment, see temporary event notice.
+You may require a licence for your event if it includes the sale or supply of alcohol, the provision of late night refreshment or regulated entertainment.

 Safety Advisory Group